How To Choose A Mining Conveyor Belt

 Depreaux Surface Conveyor Belt Information

-Under ideal conditions, the average lifespan of a conveyor belt is anywhere from three to ten years, depending on length, transfer design, etc. The nature of the materials being transported can also significantly affect belt lifespan.
 For example, sharp, jagged, abrasive materials can damage the belt much faster.
-This is why it’s important to choose a belt that’s specifically designed for your application and is well supported in the loading zone.
+This is why it’s important to choose a belt that’s specifically designed for your application and is well-supported in the loading zone.

 FIREPROOFING

 If your mining conveyor operates in an underground environment, it likely has to comply with MSHA Part 14 fire resistance requirements.
-Make sure that you’re fully aware of the rules and regulations that can impact the type of belt you select for your conveyor to ensure you’re operating at maximum levels of safety, not to mention staying compliant.
+Make sure you’re fully aware of the rules and regulations that can impact the type of belt you select for your conveyor to ensure you’re operating at maximum levels of safety, not to mention staying compliant.

 SERVICE LIFE